My story

 The beginnings: a kid passionate about computers

 At the time, it wasn’t revolutionary, but for me, it was the beginning of an adventure.
 A true revelation.
-I realized that with code, all I needed was a computer and time, and I could create.
+I understood that with code, all you needed was a computer and time, and I could create.

 The call of the web: a limitless playground